<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=504843890528824&amp;ev=PageView&amp;noscript=1">

 sprinkler head watering grass

-After four to six weeks, you can transition to longer periods of watering, but fewer times.
-That way your grass will have to search for water, sending its roots deeper into the soil.
-That encourages the roots to grow longer and deeper, which means your grass will be healthier.
+After four to six weeks, you can transition to longer watering periods, but less frequently.
+That way, your grass will have to search for water, sending its roots deeper into the soil.
+That encourages roots to grow longer and deeper, making your grass healthier.

 Your New Idaho Grass is Hungry